awslabs/aws-cloudfront-extensions/docs-ig/en/distribution-management/ssl-certificates/dns-validation-process.md

        for i, val in enumerate(cnameList):
            add_cname_record(val['Name'], val['Value'], domain)
 ```
+4. Install python dependencies by following [this tutorial](https://pypi.org/project/GoDaddyPy/).
-7. Run the script with 'python goDaddyCert.py'.
+5. Run the script with 'python goDaddyCert.py'.
 If not error message displayed, then your script has been successfully executed.